bohendo/blog-content/productivity/getting-things-done.md

 I can say from personal experience that it is incredibly relaxing to have 100% of your open loops stored outside of your head in a trustworthy system.
 The mosquitoes ("I can't forget to call Dr. Bob today!"
 "Is that essay due tomorrow or the next day?!"
 "Oh I really need to prepare for that meeting tomorrow") will stop buzzing in your ear and you will be able to start thinking *about* your obligations rather than just reminding yourself *of* them.

-### Putting it into practice

 There is a world of difference between capturing most of what you have to do and knowing that you have captured absolutely everything.
 If you're used to *mentally* storing all of your open loops, you'll want to set some time aside to perform a complete mind dump.
 Sit down in front of a notepad and record everything that has your attention.
-Browsing a  [list of trigger](http://lifehacker.com/5611657/use-a-weekly-review-list-to-stay-a-step-ahead-this-semester) is helpful in making sure you've got it all.
+Browsing a  [list of triggers](http://lifehacker.com/5611657/use-a-weekly-review-list-to-stay-a-step-ahead-this-semester) is helpful in making sure you've got it all.
 Gather everything from your room and workspace that is not exactly as it should be, where it should be and add it to your in-tray.
 Trash can be thrown away immediately but wait to process anything else until you're confident you've gathered everything.

+### Personal Experience

 My personal in-tray is the "To-Do List Widget" that's on the home screen of my phone.
-I empty it first thing every morning.
+It's quick & easy to add items to it throughout the day.

 ## Step 2: Clarify